Impact of dark matter on strange quark stars described by different quark models: Summary and discussion

 Both the quasiparticle model and the extended MIT bag model employ the quasiparticle concept and account for medium effects.
 The impact of fermionic asymmetric dark matter on strange quark stars described by these models may follow a similar pattern.
 For a fixed $\epsilon_{qm0}$, the mass of stable admixed quark star decreases as the $\epsilon_{dm0}$ increases.
 To maintain a constant mass while increasing the $\epsilon_{dm0}$, a higher $\epsilon_{qm0}$ is required.
 Similarly, the increase in $\epsilon_{dm0}$ drives stable admixed quark stars towards greater $\epsilon_{qm0}$ to attain maximum mass.
 Concurrently, the maximum mass gradually decreases with increasing central energy density of dark matter.
 Besides the maximum mass, $\Lambda_{1.4}$ also exhibits this pattern, i.e., The increase in the central energy density of dark matter causes $\Lambda_{1.4}$ to decrease.

 Evidently, most of our numerical results for $M-R$ and $\Lambda-M$ relations are consistent with observational data.
 It had been expected that the addition and increase of fermionic asymmetric dark matter would significantly alter the calculated $M-R$ curve and $\Lambda-M$ curve.
 However, our calculations in this work show that its impact appears to be less significant.
 Changes in certain parameters of the quark model used in this work appear to have an even greater impact on these curves.
-Consequently, the effects of different types of dark matter on strange quark stars described by various quark models still have significant room for future investigation.
+Consequently, there is still significant room for future investigation into how different types of dark matter and their parameter variations affect strange quark stars described by various quark models.
 It is important for the study of properties of dark matter and strange quark stars.